August 11, 2024 4 min read

 But when your body has what it needs, it can start occurring as soon as the trouble starts.

-Solid proteins don’t help as much, as they take too long to break down.
+When we're talking about recovery right after a workout, solid proteins don’t help as much as they take too long to break down.
 You would need to have had the protein a few hours before for the amino acids to be present in your blood stream.

 But PerfectAmino is fully absorbed in an average of 23 minutes and able to help repair micro-tears as they happen.